gstaff/KiteWind-RTX/README.md

 Run `.\run.bat` once dependencies are installed; the app will open in a browser tab.

 ## Current Limitations
-- Only gradio-lite and stlite (streamlit) apps using the python standard libraries are supported
+- Only gradio-lite and stlite (streamlit) apps using libraries avialable for [pyodide](https://pyodide.org/en/stable/) are supported.
-- The chat hasn't been fine-tuned on gradio or streamlit library data; it may make mistakes
+- The chat hasn't been fine-tuned on gradio or streamlit library data; it may make mistakes.